freeradical13/freeradical13.github.io/index.md

 A process within a cell that occurs at intervals of approximately 24 hours is called a [circadian rhythm][].

+[Stem cells][] are types of cells that can [differentiate][] into various types of different cells for different functions.
+Stem cells have different levels of [potency][stem cell potency] which describes the types of cells they may differentiate into.

 For examples, a medium-sized E. coli cell has about [35 billion atoms][atoms in e coli] and a human body has about [10<sup>27</sup> atoms][atoms in human body].

 #### Ribosomes